What’s New in 2026

 The Industrial Commission resolves any disputes about workers’ compensation, generally through mediation first and then at a formal hearing.

-Most North Carolina employers are required to pay unemployment insurance (UI) tax.
+Most North Carolina employers are required to pay unemployment insurance (UI) tax to support the state unemployment insurance benefits program

-• Employers with a gross payroll of a minimum of $1,500 in any calendar quarter or at least 1 employee for 20 or more weeks during the calendar year.
+• They paid at least $1,500 in wages in any calendar quarter in the current or previous year, or employed at least 1 employee for 20 or more weeks during the same period.

-• Non-profits with at least 4 workers for 20 or more weeks during the calendar year.
+• They’re a nonprofit with at least 4 employees for 20 or more weeks in the current or previous year.

-• Employers who elect to pay unemployment insurance tax.
+• They elect to pay unemployment insurance tax.

-The amount of UI tax employers pay for each employee is calculated on the employee’s taxable wage base, currently the first $29,600 of an employee’s annual wages.
+The amount of UI tax employers pay for each employee is calculated on the employee’s taxable wage base.
+North Carolina’s taxable wage base for 2026 is the first $34,200 of an employee’s annual wages.

-The UI tax rate starts at 1% for new employers and can increase or decrease for other employers, depending on their experience.
-The maximum UI tax rate is 5.76%.
+The UI tax rate starts at 1% for new employers and ranges between 0.06% and 5.76% for experienced employers.

 North Carolina also charges an annual 20% surtax if the amount in the Unemployment Insurance Trust Fund (where the UI tax employers’ pay is held) is less than $1 billion.